Types of Bounces

 - Description - A plain-language explanation of why the email bounced and whether you can try sending again

-- Type - Either Permanent (hard bounce, the address will never work) or Transient (soft bounce, a temporary issue that may resolve)
+- Type - Permanent (hard bounce, the address will never work), Transient (soft bounce, a temporary issue that may resolve), or occasionally Undetermined (the recipient’s server didn’t give a clear reason)

 - Sub Type - The specific reason for the bounce (e.g., MailboxFull, NoEmail, Suppressed)